 To assess the program's impact on teaching resources, it is necessary to recap the existing and new courses that will support the program.
-The data from Tables 5-1 and 5-2 below were used to complete tables 3 and 4 at the beginning of this proposal.
+The data from Tables 1 and 2 below were used to complete tables 3 and 4 in Appendix C of this proposal.

-Table 5-1 Existing DCP Courses/New DCP Courses REQUIRED for the BSBE
+Table 1 Existing DCP Courses/New DCP Courses REQUIRED for the BSSBE